ThiagoBfim/java-challenge/README.md

 * Kubernetes
 * Deploy in Cloud

-### Tasks:
+## Tasks:

-Consume the IMDB API (https://imdb-api.com/) and create these features:
+### Create your API REST

 - [ ] Create the authentication using JWT
 - [ ] Create two roles ADMIN, USER
 - [ ] Create an endpoint to return the JWT (5 minutes of timeout), receive the username and password
-- [ ] Create an endpoint to consume an API from IMDB and populate your database (you can use WebClient or Feign to consume the API).
+- [ ] Create an endpoint to consume an API from IMDB (https://imdb-api.com/) and populate your database (you can use WebClient or Feign to consume the API).
 This API could be called just by the ADMIN user, see @Secured and Roles in Spring Security.
 - [ ] Create an endpoint to create a user, this user will have just a USER role.
-(The user should have a username and a password)
+(The user should have a username and a password, be careful when saving the user password)
 - [ ] Create an endpoint to update the permission to this user to ADMIN and/or USER role.
 This API could be called just by the ADMIN user, see @Secured and Roles in Spring Security.

+### Upgrade your API REST

 - [ ] Create an endpoint to list all the movies.
 - [ ] Create an endpoint to include a movie to the user (favorite list)
 - [ ] Create an endpoint to exclude the movie from the favorite list
 - [ ] Each time the user includes the movie in the favorite list add one "star" to the movie
-- [ ] Create an endpoint to list the top 10 movies, and the movies with more stars.
+- [ ] Create an endpoint to list the top 10 movies, the movies with more stars.
 - [ ] Create an endpoint to list the favorite movies per user.
 - [ ] Don't forget to include Swagger, and the test.

 ----------

-Challenges LVL 1:
+### Challenges LVL 1:

 - [ ] Include this rank top movies in the cache (Hazelcast), and get from it using RateLimiter (https://resilience4j.readme.io/docs/ratelimiter) as failover.
-- [ ]  Publish your project in the Cloud with Heroku.
+- [ ]  Publish your project in the Cloud with Heroku (or another PaaS).
 - [ ]  Find other API to get Movies, and update the first endpoint to use template method design pattern to be able to get the movies from bove APIs.
 Use a CircuitBreak for that.
 If you have any problem with one API you should get from the other API as a failover.
 (You can try that changing the API Key)

 ----------

-Challenges LVL 2:
+### Challenges LVL 2:

 - [ ] Run your application using Docker, create a docker file.
 - [ ] Include Spring Actuator.
 - [ ] Create the files to deploy the application using kubernetes.
 - [ ] Include the probes from actuator in your deployment.yml
+- [ ] Update your probes in case of hazelcast go down the application should restart
 - [ ] Do the deployment into sandbox Openshift (https://developers.redhat.com/developer-sandbox)